-Music & Drama Access Fund 2021 now open
+Trinity's Music & Drama Access Fund 2022 is now open

 At the beginning of 2020, Trinity piloted its first Music & Drama Access Fund.
 Based on a similar model that has been run by our Arts Award team for over 10 years, the Music & Drama Access Fund provides small grants for Trinity candidates (via their teacher/Access Fund applicant), based in the UK & Ireland, who experience barriers to accessing our Music and Drama qualifications.
 These barriers could include having Special Educational Needs and Disabilities, living in areas of rural isolation and/or socio-economic deprivation, being in a specific minority group, and more.
 The grant will be used in order to help these candidates achieve one of our Music or Drama qualifications.

-In 2020, we were able to approve 25 applications to support 92 individuals facing barriers to music and drama education from all across the UK, and in 2021 we hope to be able to fund even more.
+In 2021, we were able to approve 36 applications to support over 200 individuals facing barriers to music and drama education from all across the UK, and in 2022 we hope to be able to fund even more!

 Who can apply?